bufbuild-ru/docs/docs/bsr/generated-sdks/maven/index.md

 # Maven/Gradle

 The Buf Schema Registry provides generated SDKs for JVM-based languages in the form of a Maven repository, just like any other Java or Kotlin library.
-It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.The BSR's Maven repository is hosted at [https://buf.build/gen/maven](https://buf.build/gen/maven).
+It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.

+The BSR's Maven repository is hosted at [https://buf.build/gen/maven](https://buf.build/gen/maven).
 See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.

 ## Setup and usage